Z2gK/hhc24-writeup/Act2.md

 ### A different approach

-The file `Preparations-drone-name.csv` has not been used in the write-up for Gold and Silver here.
+The file `Preparations-drone-name.csv` has not been used above.
 It is in fact the clue for one of the drone's name.
-This file can be imported into [Google MyMaps](https://www.google.com/mymaps) and then opened in Google Earth.
+This file can be imported into [Google MyMaps](https://www.google.com/mymaps) and then opened in [Google Earth](https://earth.google.com).
 There is a total of 8 points which when zoomed in and examined in sequence in Google Earth, reveal surface features that resemble the characters that spell out the name "ELF-HAWK".

 ![The letter E](files/Act2/dronepath7.jpg)